neumino/neumino.github.io/_posts/2015-02-15-batch-operations-writable-streams.md

 (since 0.12 - see the relevant [pull request](https://github.com/joyent/node/pull/8826)), and you can access the last element of this list via [stream._writableState.lastBufferRequest](https://github.com/joyent/node/blob/v0.12.0-release/lib/_stream_writable.js#L115).

-So what we can do is look at the current `chunk` we are processing, check if it is the same as the last available chunk in the internal buffer and from here:
+So what we can do is look at the current `value` we are processing, check if it is the same as the last available value in the internal buffer and from here:

 - just call `done` to keep buffering if there is more data available
 - flush what we have if there is nothing more in the internal buffer.